KuligKamil/mongodb-project-workshop/tutorial/why_mongodb/README.md

 We want to try something new.

-> If you can’t explain it to a six-year-old, you don’t understand it yourself
+> If you can’t explain it to a six-year-old, you don’t understand it yourself.
+Not sure who

+> You don't have to be an expert, just know more than the person learning from you.
 Not sure who

 > The best option to learn something new is to create workshop.
 You have perfect motivation, deadline.
 Kamil Kulig